Mediation In

 Typical Costs

-Commercial mediation costs approximately £4,000-£5,000 for a one-day mediation with a day's preparation in reasonably straightforward cases.
+Commercial mediator fees typically range from £1,500-£2,500 + VAT for a one-day mediation with preparation in reasonably straightforward cases.
+The CMC Fixed Fee Scheme offers fees from £180 to £1,068 total for claims up to £50,000.
 Both parties are jointly responsible for the mediator's fees unless stated otherwise.
 Each party pays its own legal costs for preparation and attendance.
-Mediation fees and legal costs are not automatically recoverable as litigation costs if mediation fails, so parties should specifically record in the mediation agreement that costs are to be recoverable.
+Mediator fees and legal costs are not automatically recoverable as litigation costs if mediation fails, so parties should specifically record in the mediation agreement that costs are to be recoverable.
 Court-run mediation schemes are substantially cheaper - the County Court mandatory mediation scheme is free but limited to one hour.
 Some courts offer three-hour sessions.
 Fixed-fee mediations are available where the fee remains fixed irrespective of time taken.
 Family mediation costs vary but Legal Aid is available for eligible cases.

 Sources